metabase/metabase/docs/permissions/data-sandboxes-draft.md

 1. Go to **Admin settings** > **Permissions**.
 2. Select the database and table that you want to sandbox.
 3. Find the group that you want to put in the sandbox.
-4. Disable **Native query editing** for the group.
-5. Click on the dropdown under **Data access** for that group.
+4. Click on the dropdown under **Data access** for that group.
-6. Select "Sandboxed".
+5. Select "Sandboxed".
-7. Select "Use a saved question to create a custom view for this table".
+6. Select "Use a saved question to create a custom view for this table".
-8. Select your saved question.
+7. Select your saved question.
-9. Optional: [add a dynamic filter](#adding-a-dynamic-filter-to-an-advanced-sandbox) to the saved question.
+8. Optional: [add a dynamic filter](#adding-a-dynamic-filter-to-an-advanced-sandbox) to the saved question.
-10. Go to **Collections** and set the permissions to **View** for any collections containing SQL questions that use the sandboxed data.
+9. Go to **Collections** and set the permissions to **View** for any collections containing SQL questions that use the sandboxed data.

 For an example, see [Advanced data sandboxing: limiting access to columns](https://www.metabase.com/learn/permissions/data-sandboxing-column-permissions).

-## Adding a dynamic filter to an advanced sandbox
+## Restricting rows in an advanced sandbox based on user attributes

-If you want an advanced data sandbox to display different rows to each person depending on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute), such as filtering the Accounts table to `Plan = Basic` or `Plan = Premium`:
+If you want an advanced data sandbox to display different rows to each person depending on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute), such as filtering the Accounts table to `Plan = Basic` for one group, and `Plan = Premium` for another group:

 1. Make sure you've done all the [prerequisites for advanced data sandboxes](#prerequisites-for-advanced-data-sandboxes).
 2. Go to the SQL question that will be displayed to the people in the advanced sandbox.